LTA Logo LTA Retina Logo LTA Mobile Logo LTA Mobile Retina Logo LTA Sticky Logo LTA Sticky Logo Retina

 Extensive experience is not necessary for this volunteer work.
 However, we do invite you to participate in Front of House orientation before volunteering.
 Arrive on time before the show, stand at the door, take tickets and hand out Playbills.
 For intermission, Ushers assist with intermission snacks, are friendly and smile a lot.
 LTA needs two volunteer ushers for each performance.
 This is an easy commitment that allows you to get to know LTA and decide what other activities, if any, you may wish to become involved in.

 Notice: We offer orientation and training on a one-to-one basis or in group settings.
-If you want to have this orientation/training, please contact Robert Kraus at littletheatre.foh@gmail.com.
+If you want to have this orientation/training, please contact Monty Montgomery at littletheatre.foh@gmail.com.
 You will find your experience to go more smoothly if you are aware of what to expect.

 Experience Required: None